datarefuge/workflow/docs/describing.md

 - You will work on datasets that were bagged by Baggers.
 - Go to the [Archivers app](http://www.archivers.space/), click `URLS` and then `DESCRIBE`: all the URLs listed are ready to be added to the CKAN instance.
     - Available URLs are ones that have not been checked out by someone else, i.e. that do not have someone's name in the User column.
-- Select an available URL and click its UUID to get to the detailed view, then click `Check out this URL`.
+- Select an available URL and click its UUID to get to the detailed view, then click `Checkout this URL`.
 It is now ready for you to work on, and no one else can do anything to it while you have it checked out.

 <div class = "note">
   <strong>Note: URL vs UUID</strong> <br />